hnawaz007/course-dbt/greenery/Week1_Assessment/week1 Q&A.md

 from avg_order_per_hr
 ```

-## 3 - On average, how long does an order take from being placed to being delivered?
+## 3 - On average how long does an order take from being placed to being delivered?
 Answer: The average duration for order completion is **3 days, 21 hours and 24 minutes**

 SQL Query: